LINEZOLID- linezolid injection, solution

 |Streptococcus pyogenes||2/2 (100)||1/2 (50)|

-Linezolid Injection is available in single-use, ready-to-use flexible plastic container (VisIV™ Container) in a foil laminate overwrap.
+Linezolid injection is available in a single-dose, ready-to-use flexible plastic container (VisIV™ Container) in a foil laminate overwrap.
 The container is available in the following package size:

 |600 mg/300 mL (2 mg/mL) linezolid||NDC 0409-4883-01|

 Advise patients that linezolid injection may be taken with or without food.

 Peripheral and Optic Neuropathy

 Advise patients to inform their physician if they experience changes in vision while taking linezolid [see Warnings and Precautions (5.2)].

 Advise patients to inform their physician if taking serotonergic agents, including serotonin re-uptake inhibitors or other antidepressants and opioids [see Warnings and Precautions (5.3)].

 Potential Interactions Producing Elevation of Blood Pressure